erodrigs/trybe-exercicios/README.md

 ## Course status

 I am currently studying at the end of module 2, which deals with technologies related to the front end, but I am redoing some exercises from the beginning of the course, as well as doing code review of previous projects.

+## Technologies

+So far, we have studied several technologies used in software development, and among them I can highlight:

++ UNIX
++ Bash
++ ShellScript
++ Markdown
++ Git
++ Github
++ HTML5
++ CSS3
++ JavaScript
++ React
++ Redux